 The MOC program is designed to help assure that physicians certified by ABMS Boards are committed to a program of lifelong learning, are keeping up with developments in their medical specialties, and are maintaining their medical knowledge, skills and expertise.
 The MOC program was put in place to advance the best interests of patients.

 ABMS is pleased that the DOJ letter encourages the Maryland legislature “to continue allowing hospitals and insurers independently to decide whether to consider a physician’s MOC status when making business decisions, such as granting hospital privileges” and ABMS strongly agrees with the conclusion of the DOJ that enactment of the Maryland bill could “harm, not improve, the competitive landscape of healthcare in Maryland.”
 ABMS applauds the recognition by the DOJ of the value to consumers and health systems of “certifying that a provider has demonstrated a certain level of training, testing, or experience over and above other providers.”

 Like the DOJ, ABMS supports and encourages a competitive marketplace for specialty certification.
-At the same time, however, we are concerned about deception of patients if physicians are permitted to market themselves as “Board Certified” based on certification by a Board whose standards do not rigorously assess medical knowledge and maintenance of skills.
-After all, most consumers do not have the experience to differentiate between a claim of Board Certification based on the exacting standards of ABMS Boards and a claim of Board Certification not based on such standards.
+At the same time, however, we are concerned about deception of patients if physicians are permitted to market themselves as “board certified” based on certification by a board whose standards do not rigorously assess medical knowledge and maintenance of skills.
+After all, most consumers do not have the experience to differentiate between a claim of board certification based on the exacting standards of ABMS Member Boards and a claim of board certification not based on such standards.